JosephCollierIT/osticket-prereqs/README.md

 </p>
 <p>

   After connecting to the session, return to the browser to complete the setup.
-In the Database Settings section, set the username to `root` and the password to `Password1`.
+In the Database Settings section, set the username to `root` and the password to `root`.

   Using HeidiSQL, create a new database by right-clicking "Unnamed" on the left panel, selecting "Create New," and then choosing "Database."
 Name the database `osTicket`.
 Once the database is created, return to the osTicket browser and enter `osTicket` in the MySQL Database field.